ordina-jworks/ordina-jworks.github.io/_posts/2017-12-28-Secure-your-architecture-part2.md

 ## Asymmetric Encryption
 In asymmetric encryption, a pair of keys are used.
-One public key that is exposed and encrypts your data and one private key that is only known by the owner that decrypts your data.
+One public that is exposed and encrypts your data and one private key that is only known by the owner that decrypts your data.
 * Wel known:  [Rivest–Shamir–Adleman encryption](https://en.wikipedia.org/wiki/RSA_(cryptosystem)){:target="_blank"}

 # Key Mechanics